-Everyone knows the store at Eye Filmmuseum as the ultimate place for film lovers to shop.
-But besides that the popular shop, in the top 10 of the world’s best museum shops, has an exclusive collection on offer, shop manager Marjan Vos also innovates with sustainability.
+Everyone knows the store at Eye Filmmuseum as the ultimate place for film lovers.
+But besides that the popular store, in the top 10 of the world’s best museum shops, has an exclusive collection on offer, shop manager Marjan Vos also innovates with sustainability.
 She set up a system in which used film banners can be upcycled into unique bags.
 She developed the bags together with sustainable bag maker Marie-José Hamers, who is now being contacted left and right for new collaborations.
 Among others cinema company Vue Cinemas joined in.
 We talked to initiator Marjan, artisan Marie-José and Diederieke van Herwijnen of Vue Cinemas about this wonderful initiative.

 Marjan, where did you get the idea to do something with the old film banners?

 Marjan: Reuse is in my blood, I was raised like that.
 I think it is a shame to throw something away that is still fine and has been only used so briefly.
 I was at a Patti Smith concert once and there the guitarist shouted: ‘Support your locals!!’.
 This inspired me to focus on local artisans and not on China.
 I was just in the process of setting up the shop at Eye Filmmuseum, so the bags were a logical step for me.
 It went really fast, I was tipped to contact Marie-José when I was looking for good craftspeople around Amsterdam.
 Her first test model was immediately right.
 Folded from one piece and voilà, a wonderful shopper!

 Marie-José: The shopper eventually became a classic and from there on I designed other accessories.
 I can cut two bags from one banner and from the leftovers I make small bags, smartphone cases, tablet covers or laptop covers.

 Where do you get the banners from?